vdaas/vald/docs/developer/style.md

 ### Logging

 ## Program comments
-Program comments make more easier to understand the source code.
-Basically we suggest not to write many comments inside the source code unless the source code is very complicated and confusing; otherwise we should divide the source code into methods to keep the readability and usability of the source code.
+Program comments make easier to understand the source code.
+We suggest not to write many comments inside the source code unless the source code is very complicated and confusing; otherwise we should divide the source code into methods to keep the readability and usability of the source code.

 Everyone should write the comments to all the public objects on your source code, like public packages, interface, structs, methods, and even public constant and variable.
 The godoc will be generated base on the comment of source code.

 ## Documentation
 Documentation is generated based on the program comments.
-Please refer to [godoc](https://godoc.org/github.com/vdaas/vald) for the program documentation.
+Please refer to [Godoc](https://godoc.org/github.com/vdaas/vald) for the program documentation.

 ## Internal packages
-Vald implements its own internal package to extend the functionality of the standard library and third-party library.
+Vald implements its internal package to extend the functionality of the standard library and third-party library.
 Please refer to [godoc](https://godoc.org/github.com/vdaas/vald/internal) for the internal package document.

 ## Dependency management and Build
 We should use `go mod tidy` to manage the `go.mod` file in the project.